msv-lab/llm-play/README.md

 FS-tree enables running commands for a subset of data, e.g.

-    llm-play --partition-locally data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
+    llm-play --partition data/qwen2.5-7b-instruct_1.0/a_4ae91f5bd6090fb6 \
+             --partitioning-mode local-merge \
              --relation "$EQUIVALENCE" \
              --output classes

-CSV format is used as the only supported output format for `--diff`, `--distrubiton`, and as an alternative output format for `--map` and `--partition`.
 The CSV encoding is lossy: the data cannot be loaded back from a CSV file, as it does not save prompts, and truncate long data.
 If at least one datum is truncated, the corresponding column name is changed from `Content` to `Content [Truncated]`.
-Different commands, e.g. `--distribution` and `--diff`, produce different CSV schemas.

-The identity function can be used to convert data between different formats, e.g.
+To convert between different formats, a transfomtion with an identity function can used:

-    llm-play --map data --function __ID__ --output data.json llm-play --map data.json --function __ID__ --output data.csv
+    llm-play --map data --function __ID__ --relation __ID__ --output data.json

 ## Shell Template Language